codeformio/declare/library/clusters/README.md

 ## Quickstart

+(Assumes you have Declare running in your cluster.)

 Follow the [Cluster API quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html) up until the point where you "Create your first workload cluster" (we will use our controller for this).
 Setup your AWS credentials (this example will incur charges).